auth0/docs/articles/integrations/aws-api-gateway/custom-authorizers/part-3.md

 4. Test the custom authorizer locally.

 a.
 First, obtain a valid JWT access token.
-There are [multiple methods by which you can obtain an access token](https://auth0.com/docs/api-auth/which-oauth-flow-to-use), and the method you choose depends on your client's type, trust level, or overall end-user experience.
+There are multiple methods by which you can get one, and the method you choose depends on your client's type, trust level, or overall end-user experience.
+For details refer to [How to get an access token](/tokens/access-token#how-to-get-an-access-token).

 b.
-Once you've obtained a token, create a local `event.json` file containing the token.
+Create a local `event.json` file containing the token.
 You can copy the sample file (run `cp event.json.sample event.json`).
 Replace `ACCESS_TOKEN` with your JWT token, and `methodArn` with the appropriate ARN value for the `GET` method of your API.

 To get the `methodArn`: